School-of-Code-HQ/importing-and-exporting-modules/README.md

 <br>

-### 🎫 Ticket 2b - Create functionality for bootcampers
+### 🎫 Ticket 2b - Create introduce functionality for bootcampers

 You have a list of bootcampers.

-Now you're going to create helper functions that you can export and use/reuse in your Node.js app later.
+Now you're going to create a helper function that you can export and use/reuse in your Node.js app later.

 Create a `bootcamper.js` file in the root of your project.

 Inside `bootcampers.js` create a function named `introduce`.

-This function should be exported as we'll be making use of it in a different file.
+Make sure to export this function, as you'll use it in a different file.

 The `introduce` function will take in a bootcamper object and return a string.
 E.g.